Manuel Margot Player Props: Rays vs. Diamondbacks

-Manuel Margot -- hitting .353 in his past 10 games -- will be in action for the Tampa Bay Rays against the Arizona Diamondbacks, with Zac Gallen on the mound, on June 27 at 9:40 PM ET.
+Manuel Margot -- with a slugging percentage of .595 in his past 10 games, including seven extra-base hits -- will be in action for the Tampa Bay Rays against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on June 29 at 3:40 PM ET.

+He had a one-hit performance in his last game (1-for-4) against the Diamondbacks.

 Manuel Margot Game Info & Props vs. the Diamondbacks